Why breast reduction surgery?

 They continued to be an annoyance whenever I was shopping.
 Nothing looked right.
 Certain styles would make me look pregnant, I always had weird lumps from where my breasts were spilling out of the cups (the lady at Victoria's Secret said I was a 32DDD), and bathing suit shopping was a nightmare.
 I couldn't buy a 1 piece because if it fit in the body I was pouring out of the top, and if it fit in the top the body was far too baggy.
 I couldn't even get the larger tops with 2 piece suits because in order for it to fit around my ribcage without being in danger of flying up, there would be a lot of spillage.
 When I got married in 2015 we went to Puerto Rico on our honeymoon and I wound up making all of my bathing suit tops and buying some bottoms.

 Shortly after my marriage I started reading about bra sizing and discovered that about 80% of women are wearing the wrong size.
 How can this be?
 Either people guess and go with the wrong size, stick with a size they have outgrown, or get badly fitted at a store (NEVER get your bra fitting at Victoria's Secret... actually, never shop there period.)
 I wrote this blog post about how to shop for the correct bras.
 I measured myself, and it turns out I am a 34H.
 I, like many others, didn't realize that cup sizes went up that high.
 Sure enough, when I tried on a 34H, it fit!
 The gore (center part) was against my sternum (breast bone), there was no squeezing around the band, and there was no spillage from the cups.
 Clothes also fit better.
 No more weird lumps from spillage or bra muffin top.
 Fantastic right?
 Well, turns out, there is only 1 store that I am aware of in Chicago that sells my size, so it is either go there (Bras Galore is wonderful, but I need to have the time to make it down there) or order online and hope that things fit right and don't need to be returned/exchanged.
 Also, my size NEVER goes on sale.
 The online stores run sales all the time... on bras that are a D or lower.
 People would try to be helpful and recommend stores that sell "all sizes".
-I would skeptically check them out and sure enough, the most "inclusive" of stores carried sizes about through a size G. Is it too much to ask that I can just go to Target and buy a bra that isn't at least $60-80?
+I would skeptically check them out and sure enough, the most "inclusive" of stores carried up to size G. Is it too much to ask that I can just go to Target and buy a bra that isn't at least $60-80?
 Apparently.

 Now that I was wearing the correct size bra, things were a bit better.
 I'm not going to say that my bras are comfortable, but they are much better when they are properly fitted.
 Remember that spot on my back where I was having that pain?
 It was still there.
 And it was spreading.
-The pain started making its way all the way up the medial border (inner edge) of my scapula (shoulder blade), and was sometimes on the left side to now.
+The pain started making its way all the way up the medial border (inner edge) of my scapula (shoulder blade), and I was now experiencing similar pain on the left side.
 Then the pain started moving into my neck and causing headaches that sit in the occipitals (at the base of the skull).
 Then the pain started arcing over the top of my head to my eye brows or temples.
 I was also getting tightness in my jaw that would sometimes turn into pain.
 I used my charting software to draw the patterns to show to my doctor.
 The blue is tension, the red is pain.
 The pain was getting extreme and was occurring on a daily basis.

 Surgery is a big deal and not something that I think anyone should jump into without a lot of thought.
 I have been considering having breast reduction surgery for about 4 years, and it is time.
 I have tried many different things to try and alleviate or at least manage the pain such as: